b08x/ohmannium/README.md

 # syncopated

 An exercise in configuration management.

 # Install

-At current this is being used with ArchLabs, however this was designed with to accommodate linux in general with minimal alteration.
+At current this is being used with [ArchLabs](https://archlabslinux.com/) however this was designed to accommodate most major distributions with minimal alteration.

 ```bash
 $ bash <(curl -s http://soundbot.hopto.org/bootstrap.sh)